nio101/BASECAMP/readme.md

      * bonjour: bc-power.local
      * fixed IP: 192.168.1.51

+ * `bc-water` (CHIP, ssh chip@bc-water.local, UP) is the module located near the water meter, outside the house, that will:
+   + measure the water consumption and send a metric to influxDB
+    * bonjour: bc-water.local
+    * fixed IP: 192.168.1.56

 **supervisord** is used to monitor/start/stop modules on each machine.
 <br>**Bonjour/avahi** is used on machine to allow easy access using the **_\<hostname>.local_** syntax (_only to ease development, not to be used in production/resolution is very slow sometimes through python HTTP modules, use static IPs in that case_).